vkorotkine/vkorotkine.github.io/_pages/about.md

 I am particularly interested in situations where there is inherent ambiguity in the environment, such as the case of unknown data associations, where the robot does not know which landmark a measurement came from.

 Outside of work, I am interested in anything outdoors.
 From 2020-2022 I was on the exec council for <a href="https://mcgill-triathlon.com/"> McGill Triathlon Club</a> organizing their social events.
+From 2025 onwards, I am doing more of the same for the
+<a href="https://games-mcgill.github.io/"> Graduate Association of Mechanical Engineering Students at McGill University</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.